 - b.
-Initial Applications may receive these points (rounded down to the nearest 1/1,000th point) in proportion to the three (3) year average physical occupancy rate of the proposed development, rounded down to the nearest 1/1,000th percent.
+Initial Applications may receive these points (rounded down to the nearest $1/1,000^{th}$ point) in proportion to the three (3) year average physical occupancy rate of the proposed development, rounded down to the nearest $1/1,000^{th}$ percent.
 This three (3) year average physical occupancy rate shall be determined using both the occupied residential rental units which were charged rent as of December 1 during each of the previous three (3) years and the number of the total residential rental units determine at the last placed in service date for all the buildings in the development.
 Information must be certified by a CPA who shall confirm occupancy and rent information using December rent rolls for the prior three (3) years and the total number of residential rental units determined at the last placed in service date for all buildings in the development.
-For example, if the three (3) year average occupancy rate is 95.678%, 0.95678 x 3 = 2.870 points. - c.
+For example, if the three (3) year average occupancy rate is 95.678%, 0.95678 x 3 = 2.870 points. up to 3 points - c.
 An Initial Application proposing "per door" rehabilitation hard costs in excess of the \$25,000 minimum will be eligible for points up to 3 points

 Table 14-7: Proposed Rehabilitation Hard Costs per Unit

 "Per Door" Rehabilitation Amount Points Available

 Less than \$26,000 0

 \$26,001 to \$40,000 1

 \$40,001 to \$50,000 2

 \$50,001 and above 3

-LIHC 2022 QAP page 43 of 76
+LIHC 2022 OAP page 46 of 75 XX

 (i) Initial Applications proposing to rehabilitate the highest percentage of the total of the currently existing affordable housing units in the county and the "pipeline" competitive and noncompetitive Housing Credit units in the county.
 Initial Applications may receive these points (rounded down to the nearest 1/1,000th point) in proportion to the ratio of post-rehabilitation Housing Credit units to the total of the currently existing affordable housing units in the county and the "pipeline" competitive and noncompetitive Housing Credit units in the county, rounded down to the nearest 1/1,000th percent.
 The county-by-county total of the currently existing affordable housing units in the county and the "pipeline" competitive and noncompetitive Housing Credit units in the county is available on the THOMAS Documents Page by following the "2022 QAP Scoring Criteria Guidance" link.
-For example, if the number of post-rehabilitation Housing Credit units is 88, and the total of the currently existing affordable housing units in the county and the "pipeline" competitive and noncompetitive Housing Credit units in the county is 789, (88/789) x 3 = 0.333 points.
+For example, if the number of post-rehabilitation Housing Credit units is 88, and the total of the currently existing affordable housing units in the county and the "pipeline" competitive and noncompetitive Housing Credit units in the county is 789, $(88/789) \ge 0.333$ points. up to 3 points a.
+Rehabilitating Existing Multifamily Housing in an area covered by a CCRP.